kmertol/modemg/README.md

 ### serial_magic

-This string is sent to the serial port on the acquisition of a gsm network.
+This string is sent to the serial port on the acquisition of a GSM network.

 The magic keywords **{yy}, {MM}, {dd}, {hh}, {mm}, {ss}** correspond to year, month, day, hour, min, sec respectively.
 I thought it as a way to automatically synchronize